inabikarilibrary/inalib/inapedia/players/japanese/katu6.md

 # katu6

-katu6 is a Japanese player, maining Chain.
+katu6 is a Japanese :jp: player, maining Chain.

 ## Achievements